 Begin by making the pastry as described in shortcrust pastry, below.

 Then leave it to rest in a polythene bag in the refrigerator for 30 minutes, before you roll it out as described in the shortcrust pastry video below, to 28cm in diameter, then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
 Now, using your hands, gently press the pastry into the tin to line the base and sides making sure you ease the pastry into the corners and press it against the sides then trim off any excess pastry around the top edge with a sharp knife.

 After that use your fingers again to press the sides all round to the pastry so it is slightly proud of the tin.
 All you now need to do is prick the base all over with a fork, as this will release any trapped air, which is what causes the centre to rise up.
 Then pop it in the freezer to chill for 30 minutes.

 Pre-heat the oven to 190°C gas mark 5 with the baking sheet on the shelf nearest the centre.

 Meanwhile in a large jug or bowl whisk together the eggs, yolk and cream with a little salt and some freshly milled black pepper.
 Remove the cooked pastry case from the oven and reduce the oven temperature to 180°C, gas mark 4, then fill the pastry case by layering up the Gruyere cheese (reserving a rounded tablespoon for the top) and bacon.
 Next pour the egg mixture all over the bacon and cheese filling and sprinkle the surface with the reserved cheese.
 Carefully put the quiche back into the oven with the baking tray and bake for 35 minutes or until the surface is golden brown and the filling has set.
 Which you can test with your little finger, if its not set it will still feel liquid.

 Leave to rest in the tin for at least 10 minutes then place the quiche on an upturned bowl and gently slide the tin downwards.
 Then use a palette knife gently to slide the quiche from the base onto a serving dish or cooling rack.

-A piece of strong foil measuring about 40cm Square
+A piece of strong foil measuring about 40cm square